Looking for a nursing specialty that’s sure to stay in demand throughout your career? Look no further than a job as a telemetry RN.

 Most commonly, patients in the telemetry unit are recovering from conditions related to heart disease, such as chronic obstructive pulmonary disease, cardiovascular abnormalities, recovering from heart surgery, high blood pressure or renal failure.
 Patients can also have secondary concerns, like respiratory issues or cancer.
 Because of this, it’s important that tele nurses are well-rounded and familiar with a variety of concerns.

 There are different levels of telemetry care, ranging from 1-3 and tele nurses handle them all.
 Level 1 patients are normally people who have symptoms of heart disease, heart attack survivors and people who have recently received CPR.
-Level 2 patients can include people who have a pacemaker, those with acute myocardial infarction, arrhythmia and chest pain.
+Level 2 patients can include people who have a pacemaker; and those with acute myocardial infarction, arrhythmia and chest pain.
 Level 3 patients are usually people who recently had cardiac surgery but have a lower risk of arrhythmia.

-Since these patients are ill enough require constant monitoring, it also makes sense that tele nurses need to be on their toes and ready to act because they need to respond quickly to any changes in their patients’ status.
+Since these patients are ill enough to require constant monitoring, it also makes sense that tele nurses need to be on their toes and ready to act because they need to respond quickly to any changes in their patients’ status.
 Even on a slow day, telemetry nurses are on the move.
 When providing individualized care for several patients at a time—while checking in new patients and discharging others—there’s not much downtime.
 Telemetry RNs will experience the occasional heart-skipping incident (pun intended) where they’ll need to think quickly and remain calm.
 It’s no wonder that a nurse who spends time in a telemetry unit often moves on to other high-pressure departments like the ICU or ER after spending time in the unit.

 What Can Telemetry Nursing Offer You?

 If you’re looking for a career that provides you with the ability to practice compassionate nursing, while still staying up to date with a number of advanced monitoring platforms, telemetry nursing is for you.
 Telemetry nurses do work in a challenging environment, but travel nurses, and particularly Triage travel nurses, aren’t afraid of a little challenge.
-Telemetry is an opportunity that offers huge rewards in terms of patient care and impact with patients and their families.
+Telemetry is an opportunity that offers huge rewards in terms of patient care and impact on patients and their families.

 Whether you decide that working in a telemetry unit is how you want to spend your career or you’re using it as a stepping stone to move into other departments like an ER or ICU, you’ll gain a number of valuable experiences.
-Major skills you’ll hone in this unit are time management, the ability to multi-task and prioritize, as well as thoroughness, attention to details and organization.
+Major skills you’ll hone in this unit are time management, the ability to multi-task and prioritize, as well as thoroughness, attention to detail and organization.
 No matter where you end up in your career, these are all skills that will take you far.

 A good telemetry unit also gives nurses the ability to work as a team, alongside a support staff such as rehabilitation nurses and CNAs.
 We know, “teamwork makes the dream work.”
 While working with this team, you’ll also be able to build upon your communication skills.
 Can’t beat that.